Earth Notes: On Website Technicals (2017-06)Updated 2022-10-16.

 I have killed off a number of dead links and removed some redirections (eg where the external site has moved to

-https://) c/o this tool.
-Much MUCH nicer than the
+https://) with this tool.
+Much much nicer than the

 linkchecker tool in terms of interactivity, and ability to check all https links.

 While avoiding important stuff that I should be doing, I came across Google's PageSpeed Module (for Apache 2.2 in my case) that appears to dynamically optimise (eg minify) pages and other objects as they are served, sometimes tuned to the particular browser requesting the object.
 However, given the limited resources (especially memory) for my RPi server, and the more subtle reported problems that this module can induce, and the fact that this site's pages are getting up to 100/100 on PageSpeed anyway, I think I'll give this a miss for now.

 Even with just 'prefetch' as set up a few days ago the icons file seems to be competing with more important traffic on Chrome, using an extra connection on the server, and not making a significant difference to page speed.
 So it's off again.

 2017-06-25: HTML5 Fixes Done